input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.3.md

 ## Motivation

-The goal of the protocol that we describe in this document, is to construct an scalable, decentralised and secure identity system.
+The goal of the protocol that we describe in this document, is to construct a scalable, decentralised and secure identity system.
 The system must provide the following features:
 1. Allow the decentralised creation of self certifiable identifiers.
 This is, any person can create an identifier without the need of coordination with, or permission from any external authority.
 Only the creator (controller) of